 As technology forms the backbone of most organizations, technical debt is becoming widespread.
 Addressing debt early is essential to prevent future problems, even though eliminating it may seem challenging.
 Tackling debt as soon as possible is necessary to avoid complications.

 A holistic approach can ensure the financial, operational, and strategic dimensions of technical debt management are addressed.
-Allocating sufficient budget, prioritizing investments, and regularly monitoring and reviewing IT infrastructure, software, and systems can enable CFOs to ensure their technology systems’ strength, ease of maintenance, and scalability.
+Allocating sufficient budget, prioritizing investments, and regularly monitoring and reviewing IT infrastructure, software, and systems can enable CFOs and other C-suite executives to ensure their technology systems’ strength, ease of maintenance, and scalability.
 This is crucial for supporting the business’s long-term success while paving the way for sustainable growth in an increasingly digital marketplace.

 About the Author